triggermesh/docs/docs/targets/datadog.md

 ![Bridge overview](../images/datadog-target/create-bridge-3.png)

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with a Datadog event Target was successfully created.
+After submitting the Bridge, and allowing for some configuration time, a green check mark on the main _Bridges_ page indicates that the Bridge with a Datadog event Target was successfully created.

 ![Bridge status](../images/bridge-status-green.png)

-For more information, please consult the [Datadog Documentation][datadog]
+For more information about using Datadog, please refer to the [Datadog documentation][datadog].

 ## Event Types